santifa/rustea/README.md

 # rustea

 `rustea` is a small cli tool for handling configuration and script files.
-Thus, it shall be simple to deploy configurations directly from a Gitea instance and push changed configurations to it.
+Thus, it shall be simple to pull or deploy configurations directly from a Gitea instance or push configurations to it.
-It doesn't aim to replace full-fledged configuration management system for such an approach use a tool like Ansible or Chef or something else.
+It doesn't aim to replace full-fledged configuration management system.
+If your looking for such an approach use a tool like Ansible or Chef or something else like that.

 ## Overview

-`rustea` is a cli tool which connects to the API of a Gitea instances and allows to fetch und push files.
-This is mostly done to either deploy or save configuration files or script files.
-The (devops) repository has a special format which is explained later.
-Such that `rustea` deploys configuration files and script files correctly.
+`rustea` uses a git like semantics where configurations are either pushed to some Gitea instance or pulled to the local machine and copied to the correct place.
+It distinguishes between simple files and __script files__ which are simply executable files stored in a special location.
+As a remote store for the files a Gitea server with an enabled API is used.

+### Why?

+The main idea behind `rustea` is to have a single static binary for configuration or feature management of *nix machines.
+It shall allow version control but without the need of having a local `git` installation which is quite large.
+Also, I have a bunch of virtual machines which have no open ports or `ssh` is not an option which is required by most configuration management systems.

 ### Repository